How Quincy, Florida Became a Town of Secret Coca-Cola Millionaires

-Coca-Cola had gone public at $40 per share but a conflict with the sugar industry resulted in a 50% crash shortly thereafter, when it reached $19 per share.
+Coca-Cola had gone public at $40 per share but a conflict with the sugar industry and its bottlers resulted in a 50% crash shortly thereafter, when it reached $19 per share.
 Focusing on the bottom-line profits, and the power of the brand, Pat Munroe kept buying.
 And he kept telling everyone else to buy, too.

 That one observation, and Mr. Pat’s business skills in convincing others to buy assets that produced cash irrespective of short-term market fluctuations, not only changed lives, it saved the farm town during the Great Depression as the local economy was supported by Coca-Cola dividends.
 It has also supported the town in “every recession since”, according to the man who now runs the trust department in the bank that was once headed by Munroe.